kmille/pacman-api/SOLUTION.md

     return jsonify({'status': 'OK'})
 ```

 As we use json we can send `package` as a list instead of a string.
 This will allow us to inject something in the `subprocess.Popen` call.
-It does not allow us to injection arbitrary commands.
-But it allow us to inject some parameters. `pacman` allows us to run hooks after/before installing a package.
+It does not allow us to inject arbitrary commands.
+But it allow us to inject some command line parameters. `pacman` allows us to run hooks after/before installing a package.
 This is how we will get code exection.
 Therefore, we need to upload a file to the server.
 Therefore we can exploit the `/check` api backend with a little trick.

 ```python
 @app.route("/check", methods=['GET', 'POST'])